The 4 Mark "Explain One Consequence of" Question (Edexcel GCSE History): Revision Note

 Answer:

 One consequence of the Prague Spring was the Soviet invasion of Czechoslovakia (SOC).
-One of Alexander Dubcek's reforms was the withdrawal of Czechoslovakia from the military alliance, the Warsaw Pact (K).
-Brezhnev, the leader of the USSR, could not allow a communist nation to withdraw from the Warsaw Pact as it could lead to NATO troops being stationed in Czechoslovakia.
+One of Alexander Dubcek's reforms was the relaxation of censorship (K).
+Brezhnev, the leader of the USSR, could not allow a communist nation to remove censorship, as this would weaken people's commitment to the Soviet Union and the Warsaw Pact.
 This would make other satellite states and the Soviet Union vulnerable to attacks from the West (K).
 Therefore, the Prague Spring caused Brezhnev to send Warsaw Pact troops into Czechoslovakia on 28th August 1956, and remove Dubcek from power (SOC).

 You've read 0 of your 5 free revision notes this week